niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

   releases.
 Erlang community is also providing some alternative, in particular with RocksDB.
 In this paper, an integration of CozoDB v0.7.2 is presented using its C interface called `libcozo_c`.

+  In the vast world of database, SQL is probably the most standardized, advanced and used language around the world to deal with relation between data.
+This is not the only one though and few alternative like Prolog or Datalog exist.
 ---

 ## Introduction